Free download · 24 pages · A4 PDF

 Rediacc is a self-hosted infrastructure platform registered in Estonia (OÜ 17363830, VAT EE102920091).
 This summary was authored as part of our NIS2 content programme.
 The companion guides above describe how Rediacc addresses specific articles of the directive, including the gaps where Rediacc is not the answer (no certifications yet; no GRC layer; no managed Article 23 reporting; portal-only MFA).
 For the public capability mapping, see NIS2 and DORA in the documentation.

 Send us your vendor questionnaire or your three biggest security line items from last year's budget.
-We will respond against a deployed instance, in writing, including the gaps.
+We will respond against a working install on one of our own servers, in writing, including the gaps.
 Or download the PDF and forward it to a colleague.

 Download the PDF